MovingBlocks/TempDoc/Codebase-Structure.md

 `gradlew fetchModuleSignalling`

 On the next execution of Gradle the new module will be detected and scanned.
-If it has dependencies on other modules Gradle will attempt to resolve them:
+If it has dependencies on other modules Gradle will attempt to resolve them.
+In the following example "Signalling" depends on "BlockNetwork":

 * Does the dependency exist as another local source module?
 If so then use that.
-Example: "modules/BlockNetwork" source directory fetched before the Signalling module (Signalling depends on BlockNetwork).
+Example: "modules/BlockNetwork" source directory fetched before the Signalling module.
 * If not then look for a local binary version present in the modules directory.
 If you later fetch a source module the binary version will be ignored.
 Example: "modules/BlockNetwork.jar"
 * If a dependency is still not found go to our [[Artifactory]] instance and look there.
 If found the binary is copied to the local modules directory to be available at runtime.
 This will resolve as a local binary next time.

+Note: Module versioning exists but is not yet checked

 You can also create a brand new module and have it filled in with some template content: